Children's Mental Health Services

 All Children Excel

-Ramsey County offers the All Children Excel (ACE) program for youth under the age of 10 who would have been charged in a juvenile court if they were older.
+All Children Excel (ACE) is a program for youth under the age of 10 who would have been charged in a juvenile court if they were older.
 Children are referred to the program by Saint Paul and suburban police departments.